 Reannon Branchesi (Re-ann-nin Bran-kay-zee) has been vegan since 2001 and a mom to identical twin girls since April 2012.
 She’s worked at both People for the Ethical Treatment of Animals and Farm Sanctuary.
 Reannon hatched the idea for Generation Veggie when she was still pregnant and was surprised by the lack of online resources and community for vegan and vegetarian parents.
 She enjoys making lists, cake, cooking in quantity, singing, and gardening.
 Reannon lives in Madison, Wisconsin with her husband, Jay, and their twin girls, Abigail and Isabel (Abby and Izzy).

 Ashlee Cartwright has been vegan since 2010 after being vegetarian since high school.
 Ashlee has been involved in animal law and animal advocacy for several years.
-She was coordinator of Farm Sanctuary’s Walk for Farm Animals in New York City, former Secretary of the New York State Bar Association Committee on Animals and the Law, did legal consultant work for the World Society for the Protection of Animals, and was actively involved in the campaign to end greyhound racing in Massachusetts.
-Currently, she works full-time as staff attorney for The Salvation Army.
-Ashlee and her husband, Andy, have a son, Desmond, who was born in 2013, and they welcomed their daughter, Colbie, in April 2015.
-Ashlee and her family live in the suburbs of New York City with their two cats, Mitties and Oscar.
-Their dream is to have their own farm animal sanctuary one day.
+She was coordinator of Farm Sanctuary’s Walk for Farm Animals in New York City, did legal consultant work for the World Society for the Protection of Animals, and was actively involved in the campaign to end greyhound racing in Massachusetts.
+Ashlee is Vice Chair of the New York State Bar Association Committee on Animals and the Law.
+She works full-time as Staff Attorney for The Salvation Army.
+Ashlee and her husband, Andy, have three children and live in Orange County, New York.
+They are in the process of starting their own microsanctuary for farm animals.

 Christina Cuenca has been vegan since 2000.
 Her professional background is in nonprofit fundraising and special events.
 She also worked previously as an editor for a nonfiction publisher.
-Christina is a board member of the Northwest Animal Rights Network, coordinates Farm Sanctuary’s Walk for Farm Animals in Seattle, volunteers at Vegan Haven (Seattle’s only all-vegan, not-for-profit grocery store) and with husband Fernando, formed and organizes the Seattle Vegan Families Group.
+Christina is a board member of the Northwest Animal Rights Network, has coordinated Farm Sanctuary’s Walk for Farm Animals in Seattle, and with husband Fernando, formed and co-organizes the Seattle Vegan Families Group.
 Their son Luciano was born in 2010.
 Christina is currently grants manager for a local nonprofit organization, as well as an aspiring poet.
 In her spare time, Christina enjoys hiking, reading, rummaging through thrift stores and, of course, strong coffee.

 Dietitian: Anya Todd, R.D., L.D.